Equilibrium States for Center Isometries: Introduction and Main Results

 In this case it is possible to modify the metric to guarantee that $\alpha(g)$ is an isometry when restricted to each $G$-orbit.
 Diffeomorphisms preserving a splitting with the above properties are called \emph{center isometries} and will be our main focus.
 See the next section for the precise definition, or the classical reference \cite{HPS} for further information about these systems.

 Anosov flows (cf.\@ \cite{AnosovThesis}) constitute the most well understood example of Anosov action, where an analogous theorem as the previous one holds \cite{BowenBernoulli}.
-The proof relies on the existence of Markov partitions for such flows \cite{SymbHyp}; since this technology is unavailable for Anosov actions of rank $\geq 2$, we present a geometric construction of equilibrium states for such maps.
+The proof relies on the existence of Markov partitions \cite{SymbHyp}, which permit to represent these flows as suspension over a symbolic system; since this technology is unavailable for Anosov actions of rank $\geq 2$, we present a geometric construction of equilibrium states for that context.
 At this stage however we need to impose some condition on the potential (being constant along the orbits, or being the geometrical potential associated to a regular element).
 Besides the fact that these cases include the most interesting types of potentials (corresponding to the entropy maximizing measure and the SRB), we also believe that the techniques developed are interesting on their own, and may be applicable to more situations.
-We remark that other geometrical constructions exist in the literature \cite{Climenhaga2020}, and the case of compact extensions of Anosov has been treated previously \cite{Spatzier2016}: in both cases restrictions on the potential are imposed.
-The manuscript \cite{Buzzi2019} contains some results similar to ours for perturbations of time-one maps of Anosov flows, for the case of the entropy maximizing measure.

-For a center isometry $f$ the associated bundles $E^s,E^u,E^c$ are integrable to continuous foliations $\Fs,\Fu,\Fc$\ called the stable, unstable and center foliations.
-Our results require the assumption that $\Fs,\Fu$ are minimal foliations, i.e.\@ every one of their leaves is dense (this condition is implicit in the classical rank-one case cited above).
+For a center isometry $f$ the associated bundles $E^s,E^u,E^c, E^{cs}=E^s\oplus E^c, E^{cu}=E^c\oplus E^u$ are integrable to continuous foliations with smooth leaves $\Fs,\Fu,\Fc, \Fcs, \Fcu$\ called the stable, unstable, center, center stable and center unstable foliations, respectively.
+If $W$ is a leaf of one of these foliations, then the Riemannian metric of $M$ induces a corresponding metric on $M$, and we will consider $W$ equipped with the topology induced by this distance.
+Our results require the assumption that $\Fs,\Fu$ are minimal foliations, i.e.\@ every one of their leaves is dense (this condition is implicit in the classical rank-one case cited above, due to the mixing hypothesis).